 When you run a stream containing a K-Means model nugget, the node adds two new fields containing the cluster membership and distance from the assigned cluster center for that record.
-The new field with the name \$KM-K-Means is for the cluster membership and the new field with the name \$KMD-K-Means is for the distance from the cluster center.
+The new field with the name \$KM-K-Means is for the cluster membership and the new field with the name \$KMD-K-Means is for the cluster center.

-Netezza K-Means Nugget - Model Tab
+IBM Data WH K-Means Nugget - Model Tab